-- Following allocation, Deferred Performance Payments are subject to a three year vesting period from allocation date; - The DDPP allocation value is notionally invested during the vesting period in DXS securities (50% of DDPP value) and its unlisted funds and mandates (50% of DDPP value); - During the vesting period, DDPP allocation values fluctuate in line with changes in the "Composite Total Return" (simulating notional investment exposure), comprising 50% of the total return of DXS securities and 50% of the combined asset weighted total return of its unlisted funds and mandates; and - At the conclusion of the three year vesting period, if the Composite Total Return meets or exceeds the Composite Performance Benchmark, the Board may approve the application of a performance factor to the final DDPP allocation value: - The "Composite Performance Benchmark" is 50% of the S&P/ASX200 Property Accumulation Index and 50% of the Mercer Unlisted Property Fund Index over the three year vesting period; - For performance up to 100% of the Composite Performance Benchmark, Executives receive a DDPP allocation reflecting the Composite Total Return of the preceding three year vesting period; and - For performance between 100% and 130% of the Composite Performance Benchmark a performance factor may be applied, ranging from 1.1 to a maximum of 1.5 times.
+- Following allocation, Deferred Performance Payments are subject to a three year vesting period from allocation date; - The DDPP allocation value is notionally invested during the vesting period in DXS securities (50 percent of DDPP value) and its unlisted funds and mandates (50 percent of DDPP value); - During the vesting period, DDPP allocation values fluctuate in line with changes in the "Composite Total Return" (simulating notional investment exposure), comprising 50 percent of the total return of DXS securities and 50 percent of the combined asset weighted total return of its unlisted funds and mandates; and - At the conclusion of the three year vesting period, if the Composite Total Return meets or exceeds the Composite Performance Benchmark, the Board may approve the application of a performance factor to the final DDPP allocation value: - 1.
+The "Composite Performance Benchmark" is 50 percent of the S&P/ASX 200 Property Accumulation Index and 50 percent of the Mercer Unlisted Property Fund Index over the 3-year vesting period; - 2.
+For performance up to 100% of the Composite Performance Benchmark, executives receive a DDPP allocation reflecting the Composite Total Return of the preceding 3 year vesting period; and - 3.
+For performance between 100% and 130% of the Composite Performance Benchmark a performance factor may be applied, ranging from 1.1 to a maximum of 1.5 times